Conference of Carnuntum: Consequences

-The new system would not last long: Constantine refused to accept his relegation and continued to portray himself as augustus on his coinage, even though the other members of the Tetrarchy continued to refer to him as caesares.
-Meanwhile, Licinius did nothing to remove the usurper Maxentius from power and preferred to deal with internal problems and barbarian incursions in the provinces vested in him.
-Furthermore, Maximinus Daza, frustrated at being disregarded as a possible occupant of the position granted to Licinius, demanded a promotion from Galerius.
+The new system would not last long: Constantine refused to accept his relegation and continued to portray himself as augustus on his coinage, even though the other members of the Tetrarchy referred to him as caesar.
+Maximinus Daza, frustrated at being disregarded in favor of Licinius, demanded that Galerius promote him as well.
 Galerius offered to call both Maximinus and Constantine filii augustorum ("sons of the augustus", sing. filius augustī), a title they both refused.
-Between late 309 to the spring of 310, however, Galerius relented and called them each augustus, which resulted in a situation of five full augusti ruling the empire.
+Between late 309 and the spring of 310, Galerius relented and made each an augustus, bringing the number of full augusti to five; Maxentius had retained the title undisturbed, as Licinius contented himself with addressing internal problems and barbarian incursions in his own provinces.

-In early 310, taking advantage of Constantine's absence on the Rhine frontier fighting against Frankish invaders, Maximian revolted at Arelate (present-day Arles, France) and tried to take his position.
-He would gain little support for the revolt and soon Constantine would become aware of what had occurred.
-He immediately headed south and easily quelled the revolt, capturing Maximian and encouraging him to commit suicide.
+In early 310 Maximian revolted at Arelate (present-day Arles, France) and tried to supplant Constantine, who was occupied fighting Frankish invaders on the Rhine frontier.
+As soon as Constantine learned what had happened, he headed south and easily quelled the revolt, which had gained little support; Maximian was captured and induced to die by suicide.
 The following year, Maxentius, calling for revenge for his father's death, declared war on Constantine, who responded with an invasion of northern Italy in 312.
-In the same year, Galerius died and the Eastern Roman Empire is divided between Maximinus and Licinius, who after some disagreements, decided to sign a peace in 312 on the Bosphorus.
-It would be short-lived, with them declaring war on each other by 313.
+Galerius died in the same year and the Eastern Roman Empire was divided between Maximinus and Licinius.
+The two signed a peace agreement, but abandoned it in 313 and commenced civil war.